lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 ### The Presenter as UseCaseOutput

-When acting as the UseCaseOutput, the Presenter's second responsibility is to convert the data received as PresentationModels to a format called a ViewModel.
-The data in the ViewModel is formatted so it can be used directly by the ViewController.
-This usually means Strings, but depending on the requirements of the output controls, it may be a state or a boolean.
+The Presenter's second responsibility is to convert the data received as PresentationModels to a format called a ViewModel.
+The Presenter implements the UseCaseOutput protocol.

+The role of the Presenter as UseCaseOutput is to format the data received in the PresentationModel into a format that can be used directly by the ViewController.
+The formatted output is called a ViewModel.
+This usually means Strings, but depending on the requirements of the output controls, it may be an enum or a boolean.

-If data must be localized, made accessible, or otherwise converted in any way, the process of conversion is done here in the presenter.
+If data must be localized, made accessible, or otherwise converted in any way, the process of conversion is done by the Presenter.

  A ViewModel can be implemented as an immutable struct or as a set of scalars, whichever is easier.
-When implemented as scalars, the values are passed directly as parameters to the PresentationOutput methods.
+When implemented as scalars, the values are passed directly as parameters to the methods of the PresentationOutput protocol.

 If the number of parameters is large, it is better to put the values in a struct and them pass them as a parameter.
 In this case the conversion can take place in the init of the struct.

-In the case of repeating data, the Presenter holds the relating ViewModel structures in an array and delivers them via an indexed method call.
+When the input to the Presenter is repetitive, the Presenter holds the ViewModel structures in an array and delivers them via an indexed method call.

-When the number of use cases that a scene supports becomes large, the number of methods on a single output protocol becomes even larger.
-It becomes really hard to tell at a glance which UseCaseOutput methods are used by what events.
-For this reason, it is a good practice to create one UseCaseOutput protocol for each event.
-Your code will be really organized when you place the implementation of each output protocol in its own extension.
+When the input to the Presenter is repetitive and heterogeneous, it is a good practice to use *associated-value* `enum`s to hold the data.
+Although, due to syntax, I find that when an enum contains a large number of associated values, the extraction of values is painful, not to mention that every time a value is added you have to add another '-' .
+An even better practice is to use enums whose sole associated-value is a struct.
+This would allow you to use names to extract values, instead of positions.

 ### The ViewController as PresenterOutput

+**TODO: Continue HERE:**

 Acting as PresenterOutput, the ViewController has one other VIPER responsibility: set the data, which is obtained from the Presenter, into the Views.